benfjohnson/developer-dot/_posts/2016-12-30-rest-v2-17-1-patch-notes.md

 <h3>POST /api/v2/transactions/create</h3>

 You can now use location codes as a shortcut for an address when creating a transaction.
 If you have already defined locations within your company, this can enable you to submit simpler transaction requests.
-For example, if you have created a default location with `LocationCode` = `DEFAULT`, you can then reference that location's address using this shortcut:
+For example, if you have created a location and given it the location code `MAINOFFICE`, you can then reference that location's address using this shortcut:

 ```json
 {